Libreh/Worldless/README.md

 {
   // Is heard at 10 seconds or lower "countdownSounds": true,
-  // Ends timer on DRAGON_DEATH or END_FOUNDATION (all players have to be in it) "endTimerOn": "DRAGON_DEATH"
+  // Ends timer on DRAGON_DEATH or END_FOUNTAIN (all players have to be in it) "endTimerOn": "END_FOUNTAIN"
 }
 ```